atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

-strong liquors confined to the prostituted part of the fair fes; women who have been very regularly and Soberly c'ducated, have indulged themselves in drinking to an unpardonable excess. -- -- 1 was once extremely well acquainted with a young and very Sine woman, of great distinction, married to a man who adored her. -- -- 1 have heard this woman, when at table with her, say to the butler, in a v/hisper, “whenever I call for vine and water, be Sure to give me all wine.”
+strong liquors confined to the prostituted part of the fair fes; women who have been very regularly and Soberly c'ducated, have indulged themselves in drinking to an unpardonable excess. -- -- 1 was once extremely well acquainted with a young and very Sine woman, of great distinction, married to a man who adored her. -- -- 1 have heard this woman, when at table with her, say to the butler, in a v/hisper, "whenever I call for vine and water, be Sure to give me all wine."
 As herorder vas punctually complied wilh, She commonly Swallowed a bottle of Strong old Mountain or Madeira before the cloth was removed, her usual beverage being filled out in
 •half pint glasses. another lady I know, not less young and pretty — but unmarried, and like to remain So, Vv'ho is exceedingly careful to have her brandy and water made of a comfortable Strength, for the benefit of her poor nm vet, which, however, grew weaker and weaker, in Spite of all her endeavours to brace them. -- But to return to lady Charlotte. — Her dinner, and the Small quantity of wine which ihe swauewed, decently exhilarated her, — She became lets timid, and entered more cheerfully into conversation with me, than She had ever done j a conversation, which So much increased the charms, of her person and behaviour, that! was inlensibly led to be more free than usual: I therefore gradually th row off a great part of the refiraint 1 had been binder in her company, and began to give a loose to the transports which her beauty had inspired. — 1 Said a thousand vvhimsical things, all tending to the Same point.
 I hung over her, full of admiraion, and cncc
 E 3 ventured